 Ecommerce has seen rapid growth in recent years.
-U.S. retail ecommerce sales are projected to hit $710 billion by the end of 2020, according to eMarketer.
-That growth creates more opportunities for ecommerce fraud.
+U.S. retail ecommerce sales are projected to hit $5.4 trillion by 2026, according to Morgan Stanley.
+Unfortunately, as ecommerce sales flourish, more opportunities for ecommerce fraud can occur.
 For example, criminals with stolen credit card information will sometimes make smaller purchases to test account information without setting off any alarms.
 This card-testing tactic has been on the rise for years, along with account takeover schemes and loyalty promotion fraud.
-The pandemic is creating an environment for fraudsters to intensify these attacks as more people move online to shop.
-With so many brands turning to ecommerce to generate revenue during the pandemic and beyond, fraud could be hindering strategies for building long-term customer relationships.
-Moreover, a cyber security attack could cost a brand its reputation, along with profits, for years after the incident.
+Our September 2022 study found that more than 30% of subscription consumers admit to creating fake emails to receive referral benefits.

-Fighting ecommerce fraud is not a losing battle — it is an evolving battle.
-Merchants serious about fighting ecommerce fraud should consider the following tactics to better protect their customers, MID relationships and bottom line.
+Fighting ecommerce fraud is not a losing battle, but adapting to evolving methods and different types of ecommerce fraud is critical.
+Merchants serious about ecommerce fraud prevention should consider the following tactics to better protect their customers, MID relationships and bottom line.

 Account takeovers occur when fraudsters gain access to a consumer’s account and make unauthorized transactions.
 Think of a fraudster hacking into a legitimate customer account connected to your business, ordering your products then reselling those stolen products.

 Merchants can reduce the chance of account takeovers by monitoring failed login attempts, risky IP addresses and requiring customers to create strong passwords.
 Merchants should also quickly identify scenarios that could signal fraud, such as several orders of the same product at the same time, multiple orders to the same address using different cards or shipping addresses that do not match billing addresses.